 BakkenLink: After announcing plans in 2010 to offer a pipeline system connecting the Williston Basin to the Keystone XL Pipeline in Eastern Montana, BakkenLink has altered their current project scope.
 Now in service, the BakkenLink system collects crude oil from various locations along its route south of Lake Sakakawea and delivers the oil to a unit train rail facility located near Fryburg, ND.
-In late 2015, Andeavor

-(formerly Tesoro Corporation) purchased the BakkenLink pipeline and rail facility from Great Northern Midstream.
+In late 2015, Andeavor (formerly Tesoro Corporation) purchased the BakkenLink pipeline and rail facility from Great Northern Midstream.

 In February 2018, Andeavor sought, and was granted, approval from the North Dakota Public Service Commission to add NGL service to the existing BakkenLink crude oil system.
-Scheduled to be complete by the end of 2018, the additional NGL service to Fryburg, ND will be accomplished using three new line segments on the north and south ends of the BakkenLink system.
+Completed in late 2018, the additional NGL service to Fryburg, ND uses three new line segments on the north and south ends of the BakkenLink system.